 Based on the non-scientific, anecdotal research of asking friends and family, the initial response was universal acknowledgement the name does sound cool; but almost everyone mentioned the scarce use of the name is likely because Goliath was a “bad guy”.
 This explanation should be rejected outright.
 A reading of the text reveals Goliath is actually an unsung hero!

 If, for the sake of argument, all the stories from the Bible are granted as being true, Goliath was far from an evil man.
 He just happened to be born in the “wrong” tribe.
 His prowess on the battlefield was so renowned that his mere presence caused the entire Israelite army to flee in terror.
-However, all this proves was that he was a master in his profession as a soldier.
+However, this only proves he was a master in his profession as a soldier.
 Continued reading reveals he was far from a savage.
 The first quote attributed to Goliath in the Bible is a proposal to avoid thousands of needless deaths by settling a large war with a one-on-one winner-take-all duel.
 Quite a noble idea!
 The worst offense he is guilty of committing is simply saying “This day I defy the armies of Israel!”.
 If that caliber of conduct is enough to eliminate a name from being a viable option in modern society, then almost every name from the Bible must also be discarded.
 Case in point: David.

 The most fitting character to compare Goliath to is David.
 Not only is this one of the most popular Biblical names, but, if the Bible is to be believed, he famously faced Goliath in combat and ***SPOILER ALERT*** beat him in one of the biggest upsets in all time!
 What many people don’t know is that after killing Goliath, David savagely decapitated him, then proceeded to carry his head back to Jerusalem as a trophy.
 Some may be able to overlook this as an overzealous celebration of war in a less-civilized era, however it gets much worse.